 As a Columbia First-Generation and/or Low Income (FLI) student, you have the type of valuable skills that employers seek in their candidates.
 These skills, such as strong work ethic, resourcefulness, and adaptability, are in high demand.

-Many FLI students share common questions about their unique job and internship search.
-We will be addressing some of those questions on this page, including:
+Many FLI students share common questions about their unique job and internship searches.
+We will address some of those questions on this page, including:

 Career Counseling